brainwipe/icar/books/core/Chapters as Markdown/scratch.md

 The Akarakian Nation has been very much subsumed into the Imperium as a whole.
 Akarakian children are educated in the same way as every other child in Human Occupied Space (by Star Civilisation).
 However, it is parents and colonies that keep the pragmatic traditions alive.

 Compared to other clusters of similar size, the Akar Cluster is more populated, better educated, economically stronger and produces more technology.
 Other established Akarakian systems dotted around Imperium space often mirror these features in comparison with their neighbours.

+### Chapters

+The most important people within the Akarakian Nation are the Elders.
+These are revered men and women who have excelled themselves while following the philosophy and Codex.
+Their job is to supervise the running of the Chapter (or House), look after those in the Chapter, give resources to quests that deserve it and help teach new thinking or science.